Waking Ned: Box office

 Waking Ned opened in the United States on 20 November 1998 in 9 theatres, grossing $148,971 for the weekend.
 It expanded on Christmas Day to 259 theatres and expanded further in the new year to a maximum of 540 theatres.
-It grossed $24.8 million in the United States and Canada, and $30.4 million elsewhere, for a grand total of $55.2 million worldwide.
+It grossed $24.8 million in the United States and Canada, and $30.4 million in other countries, for a grand total of $55.2 million worldwide.
 Its 1999 gross of $19 million in the United States and Canada was the highest for a limited release full-length feature film in the year.

 Critical response

 Waking Ned received a mostly positive response from critics.
-The review aggregator Rotten Tomatoes gives the film a "Certified Fresh" score of 84% based on 61 reviews, with an average rating of 7/10.
-The site's consensus reads: "A heartwarming comedy with a delightfully light touch, Waking Ned Devine finds feel-good humor in some unexpected -- and unexpectedly effective -- places."

-Roger Ebert of the Chicago Sun-Times lauded the film as "another one of those delightful village comedies that seem to spin out of the British isles annually."
+Roger Ebert of the Chicago Sun-Times lauded the film as "another one of those delightful village comedies that seem to spin out of the British isles annually".
 He added, "Waking Ned Devine can take its place alongside Local Hero, Comfort and Joy, The Snapper, The Van, The Full Monty, The Englishman Who Went Up a Hill But Came Down a Mountain, Brassed Off, Eat the Peach and many others."
 Derek Elley of Variety called it "a warmly observed comedy of manners" and wrote: